MiriamPapp/photo-forum/doc/technical-outline.md

 * e-mail notifications
 * local caching of content
+* pinning articles at the top of a category

 The following functionality should be supported some day:
 * search
 * public readability but member post only
 * automatic preview fetch for posted links (http://ogp.me)
 * notifications through different channels
+* technical support for voting (doing contests)

 Technical idea
 --------------